-SHAV Advocacy Training Event
+SHAV Advocacy Training Webinar: Where to Begin?

 This event is free for students and professionals and is available for ASHA CEU Credits

-Darlene Robke, MS, CCC-SLP, SHAV President
+Darlene D. Robke, MS, CCC-SLP, SHAV Past President

 BioDarlene D. Robke is a speech-language pathologist (SLP) with more than 25 years of clinical and administrative experience.
 She received her Bachelor of Arts in speech and communication sciences from the University of North Carolina, Chapel Hill.
 She received her Master of Science from East Carolina University in speech language and auditory sciences.
 She has also completed the certification program in assistive technology at George Mason University.
 From 1994-1998, Darlene worked as a traveling SLP where she provided services in various settings and geographic locations throughout the United States.
 She has been a rehabilitation manager in skilled nursing and assistive living facilities in Manassas.
 Darlene was also the interim director of Special Education and the coordinator of Student Support Services for Manassas Park City Schools.
 She has also provided school-based and early intervention services in northern Virginia.
 She is a certified EI Provider and has completed the Northern Virginia Master Coach Training.
 Darlene serves as the professional development manager for ASHA Special Interest Group 11, Administration & Supervision and she is also a member of Special Interest Group 16, School-Based Issues.
 Darlene is currently a regional director for EBS Healthcare.
-She greatly enjoys providing mentorship, training and support for therapists throughout the Eastern United States.
+She greatly enjoys providing mentorship, training and support for speech-language pathologists throughout the Southeastern United States.

 Tamara Freeman-Nichols, PhD, CCC-SLP, SHAV, Vice President for Governmental and Professional Affairs